awsdocs/amazon-ecs-developer-guide/doc_source/ecs-inference.md

        --task-definition ecs-inference-task-def \
        --placement-constraints type=memberOf,expression="attribute:ecs.instance-type == Inf1.xlarge"
   ```
-+ Inferentia resource requirements can't be defined in a task definition\.
-However, you can configure a container to use specific Inferentia available on the host container nstance\.
-You can do so by using the `linuxParameters` parameter and specifying the device details\.
++ Neuron resource requirements can't be defined in a task definition\.
+Instead, you configure a container to use specific AWS Trainium or AWS Inferentia chips available on the host container instance\.
+Do this by using the `linuxParameters` parameter and specifying the device details\.
 For more information, see [Task definition requirements](#ecs-inference-requirements)\.

-## Using the Amazon ECS\-optimized Amazon Linux 2 \(Inferentia\) AMI<a name="ecs-inference-ami"></a>
+## Using the Amazon ECS optimized Amazon Linux 2 \(Inferentia\) AMI<a name="ecs-inference-ami"></a>

-Amazon ECS provides an Amazon ECS optimized AMI that's based on Amazon Linux 2 for Inferentia workloads\.
-It is pre\-configured with AWS Inferentia drivers and the AWS Neuron runtime for Docker\.
+Amazon ECS provides an Amazon ECS optimized AMI that's based on Amazon Linux 2 for AWS Trainium and AWS Inferentia workloads\.
+It comes with the AWS Neuron drivers and runtime for Docker\.
 This AMI makes running machine learning inference workloads easier on Amazon ECS\.

-We recommend using the Amazon ECS\-optimized Amazon Linux 2 \(Inferentia\) AMI when launching your Amazon EC2 Inf1 instances\.
-You can retrieve the current Amazon ECS\-optimized Amazon Linux 2 \(Inferentia\) AMI using the AWS CLI with the following command\.
+We recommend using the Amazon ECS optimized Amazon Linux 2 \(Inferentia\) AMI when launching your Amazon EC2 Trn1 and Inf1 instances\.
+You can retrieve the current Amazon ECS optimized Amazon Linux 2 \(Inferentia\) AMI using the AWS CLI with the following command\.

 ```
 aws ssm get-parameters --names /aws/service/ecs/optimized-ami/amazon-linux-2/inf/recommended
 ```

-The following table provides a link to retrieve the current Amazon ECS\-optimized Amazon Linux 2 \(Inferentia\) AMI IDs by Region\.
+The following table provides a link to retrieve the current Amazon ECS optimized Amazon Linux 2 \(Inferentia\) AMI IDs by Region\.

 |  Region name  |  Region  |  AMI ID  |